PeterWangIntel/crosswalk-website/contribute/Building_Crosswalk.md

 By default, the generated RPM files should be in `~/GBS-ROOT/local/repos/<repository name>/i586/RPMS`.

-### CAUTION!
+#### Troubleshooting
-* don't link symbolic your GBS-ROOT.
-It guides you hellgate.
+* The directory you use as the GBS root must be an actual directory: symbolic links can cause problems.
-* the GBS root has to be on the same partition as the /
+* The GBS root directory must be on the same partition as your root directory (`/`).